The Origin of Functional Medicine:

 While Functional Medicine has really taken off during the last 20 years, it originated in the 1900s by Sir James Mackenzie at the St. Andrew Institute of Clinical Research in Scotland.
 Instead of just treating symptoms, he and his colleagues began looking for systematic approaches to discovering the underlying causes for pain, fatigue and other diseases.

 Nowadays, physicians and healthcare practitioners have numerous training and certification programs and in 2009 the first Diplomate Board was formed.
 These programs have allowed for physicians to share with the public their depth, breadth and commitment to helping patients in a practical, evidence based, manner.
+For more on modern health care we recommend to check this blog post about he Nevada med card online.

 What makes functional medicine practitioners effective?